 Where does the micromanaging boss come from?

 The need to micromanage can come from a number of places.
-Anxiety, low self-esteem, and a desire to simply do it all can most certainly contribute to being labelled a difficult boss.
+Anxiety, low self-esteem, and a desire to simply do it all can most certainly contribute to being labeled a difficult boss.
 Here are five additional, common theories.

 1. Path to promotion